VictorVanO/Eurobot-Project-2025/README.md

 ## Overall Strategy

 ### Obstacle Avoidance
-When an obstacle is detected by the distance sensor, the robot interrupts line following and stop until there is no more obstacle.
+When an obstacle is detected by the distance sensor, the robot stop until there is no more obstacle.